Cyphercomp/airbnb-clone-project/README.md

   # API Security

     + This Project use diferrent methods of authentication and authorization
       to grant access to user to ensure their data and privacy are protected.
       Also it needs to ensure that payment that are made are secured and doesn't expose user credentials and their credit cards information.

     + Secure sensitive data (e.g., passwords, payment information) using encryption.
     + Implement firewalls and rate limiting to prevent malicious activities.

+  # CI/CD Pipeline